 QUALITATIVE – The qualitative measure evaluates the quality of academic work using standards measureable against a norm.
 Students must maintain a cumulative GPA of at least 2.0.
 Grades of A, B, C, D, F and WF contribute toward the GPA.
 Grades of W, P, I, AU and U do not.
 With the exception of Math 0300, Math 0310 and ACMT 0100 developmental classes, all grades are included in the student's GPA.
 This includes all other developmental coursework and repeated courses.
 Math 0300, Math 0310 and ACMT 0100 are taken on a pass/fail basis and are not included in the students GPA.
 However, pass/fail grades (P/U) are counted in the quantitative measure and are considered the qualitative measure for these courses.
 All grades, including developmental coursework and repeated courses, are included in the student’s GPA.
 Transfer grades are not included in the GPA calculation.

 FAILURE TO MAINTAIN SATISFACTORY PROGRESS:

 - Students who fail to meet one or more of the satisfactory academic progress standards will be placed on financial aid warning status for their next semester of enrollment.
 A student on financial aid warning will be eligible to receive financial aid.
 If the satisfactory academic progress standards are met at the end of the warning semester, the warning status will be removed.
 If, at the end of the warning status semester the satisfactory academic progress standards are not met, the student will be placed on financial aid suspension.
 Students cannot appeal a financial aid warning status.

 MONITORING: Students progress will be reviewed at the end of each long semester (December for students enrolled in the Fall, Fall I and/or Fall II semester[s]; May for students enrolled in the Spring, Spring I and/or Spring II semester[s]; and August for students enrolled in the Summer, Summer I and/or Summer II semester[s]).
-Notification of a student's probation or suspension status will be posted on his or her Campus Connect account and students should access Campus Connect to verify their status.
+Notification of a student’s satisfactory academic progress status will be posted on his or her Campus Connect account.
+Students should access Campus Connect to verify their status.